 Training and education also need to be top of mind as business needs inevitably change.

 The ongoing journey of data-driven HR

 As with most software implementations, going live with HR analytics isn't the end of gathering and implementing business needs.
-As users employ the software and utilize the analytics, new requirements will emerge that weren't considered earlier.
+As users employ the software and utilize the analytics, requirements will emerge that weren't considered earlier.
 Additionally, ongoing business changes will mean modifications and enhancements to the existing analytics.
-Sometimes, new analytics are added, and other times, analytics calculations or logic needs to be changed.
+Sometimes, analytics are added, and other times, analytics calculations or logic needs to be changed.
 Whatever changes are made, these need to be communicated to users with the right messaging for users to understand why the changes were made and what benefits they bring.
 In essence, change management doesn't stop when the technology goes live.

 Predicting the future

 Another layer of complexity in the learning curve for end users is predictive analytics.

 Predictive analytics is a form of advanced analytics that uses both and historical data to forecast future activity, behavior and trends.
 Essentially, predictive analytics -- as described -- creates a set of analytics that interprets past data to predict future trends.
 As such, predictive analytics is only forecasted trends and is not, by any means, accurate predictions or reflections of the future.
 Noting this, a degree of caution has to be taken when using and interpreting predictive analytics results.